zeroknowledgediscovery/zedwiki/notes/antidepressants.md

 predictive value of 0.25 only, thus they are useful only to exclude the risk of switch.

+Limitations: Limitations of the present study should be mentioned.
+Firstly, switch from depression to mania was not directly reported in the CMF form thus it was derived from clinical status changes during follow-up.
+The CMF clinical status was based on several clinical evaluations of depressive and manic symptoms that were tested for being switch risk factors.
+In other words, no independent in- struments were used to assess the diagnosis of depression (that was used to build the dependent variable) and some of the clinical characteristics that were used as independent variables.
+Secondly, some possible stratification factors could have biased our results.
+In particular, the effect of drug doses and drug combinations was not included, as well as different bipolar spectrum diagnoses.
+Anyway, other studies focusing on the phenomenon of switch considered the diagnosis of manic/mixed episode as the inclusion criteria rather than a definite type of bipolar spectrum disorder (Vieta et al., 2009).

 ```
 @article{diflorio2010sex,
   title={Is sex important?
 Gender differences in bipolar disorder},